teamtype/teamtype-nvim/README.md

 ## Tips

-We recommend creating a mapping for the `:EthersyncJumpToCursor` command (for example, `<Leader>j`, which jumps to another user's cursor.
+We recommend creating mappings for the `:EthersyncJumpToCursor`, `:EthersyncFollow` and `EthersyncUnfollow` command, see above configurations for examples.

+## Configuration

+See the [help file](doc/ethersync.txt) for details on configuring this plugin.